-Lymph nodes are tiny, bean shaped organs that filter lymph fluid.
+Lymph nodes are tiny, bean-shaped organs that filter lymph fluid.
 They are located throughout the body, but particular collections are found just under the skin in the neck, under the arms, and in the groin area.
-Lymph nodes are part of the lymphatic system (see Biology of the Immune System: Lymphatic System: Helping Defend Against Infection), which is one of the body's defense mechanisms against the spread of infection and cancer.
+Lymph nodes are part of the lymphatic system (see Lymphatic System: Helping Defend Against Infection), which is one of the body's defense mechanisms against the spread of infection and cancer.

 Lymph is clear fluid that is made up of water, white blood cells, proteins, and fats that have filtered out of blood vessels into the spaces between cells.
 Some of the fluid is reabsorbed by the blood vessels but the rest enters the lymphatic vessels.
 Lymph then passes through the lymph nodes, which are specific collection points where damaged cells, infectious organisms, and cancer cells are filtered from the fluid and destroyed.
 If many infectious organisms or cancer cells are present, the lymph nodes swell.
 Sometimes, organisms cause infection within a lymph node.

 A few small nodes often can be felt in healthy people.
 Lymph nodes that are larger and easily felt may be a sign of a disorder.
 Some people use the term "swollen glands" to refer to swollen lymph nodes, especially when the nodes in the neck are swollen.
 However, lymph nodes are not glands.
 Doctors use the term lymphadenopathy to refer to swollen lymph nodes.